bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 but this first few lessons is just going to be that skeleton of HTML, so you understand the limitations of HTML, but more importantly you understand how to write it correctly.
-That allows the other two codes to build off of that.
-Next we&apos;re going to move on to CSS, add some CSS to what you&apos;ve already built with your HTML website.
+That allows the other two codes to build off of that.</p>

+<p>Next we&apos;re going to move on to CSS, add some CSS to
+what you&apos;ve already built with your HTML website.
 You&apos;re going to have some labs throughout there taking you step by step but once you add that CSS, your HTML skeleton will be so perfect that it actually make it easier to write the CSS.
-Something you may not be able to achieve if you learn them in tandem.
+Something you may not be able to achieve if you learn them in tandem.</p>

-Finally, we could have a whole entire separate lecture on just Javascript.
-I&apos;m going to teach you some of the basics of Javascript and I&apos;m going to teach you how to cut and paste into your HTML and CSS, some key Javascript codes, like a Google Maps API, a little image slider, so you&apos;ll understand what it is and how you can plug that into your HTML.
+<p>Finally, we could have a whole entire separate lecture on just
+Javascript.
+I&apos;m going to teach you some of the basics of Javascript and I&apos;m going to teach you how to cut and paste into your HTML and CSS, some key Javascript codes, like a Google Maps API, a little image slider, so you&apos;ll understand what it is and how you can plug that into your HTML.</p>

-Most Javascript that works on the web is already really well written by someone else.
+<p>Most Javascript that works on the web is already really well written by someone else.
 Your job usually is a website admin, is to be able to make sure it integrates properly into your HTML and CSS.
 You don&apos;t have to write it from scratch, and that&apos;s kind of what you&apos;re going to get from this class.
 The ability to look at someone else&apos;s Javascript, say that&apos;s a really good application, I&apos;d like to implement on my website.
-You&apos;re going to be able to do that.
-Again, the HTML is going to be our content layer.
-CSS is going to be our style or design.
+You&apos;re going to be able to do that.</p>

+<p>Again, the HTML is going to be our content layer.
+CSS is going to be our style or
+design.
 The Javascript is that interactivity.
 It brings the web to life.
 For this class don&apos;t worry, you&apos;re going to have a video after this one on how to download the software on which software you need but essentially you&apos;re going to need these core tools.
-A Github account, Github Desktop, which is separate from a Github account, a plain text code editor, I recommend Notepad++ if you&apos;re using a PC Textwrangler, which I&apos;m pretty sure comes native in Mac or Sublime, which is a multi platform.
+A Github account, Github Desktop, which is separate from a Github account, a plain text code editor, I recommend Notepad++ if you&apos;re using a PC Textwrangler, which I&apos;m pretty sure comes native in Mac or Sublime, which is a multi platform.</p>

-I will be demoing Notepad++ for PC, and that&apos;s going to look most like Sublime.
+<p>I will be demoing Notepad++ for PC, and that&apos;s going to look most like
+Sublime.
 If you&apos;re comfortable with the Textwrangler Mac, you can use that, but I would recommend maybe downloading Sublime if you haven&apos;t committed to one, because it&apos;ll be easier to understand from my lessons.
 Image editor of your choice.
 We want to understand how to make images accessible, not have huge multi megabyte images on tiny downloads for cell phones.
 I&apos;ll teach you how to do that.
 Then at least three different browsers, Chrome, Opera, Firefox, or Edge.
 The reason I say three because if you interview for a job after this, it looks very professional that you&apos;re the one who&apos;s going to look at how this website looks on multiple browsers.
-It&apos;s not just enough to look at one browser and make sure that your website looks the way you want it to.
+It&apos;s not just enough to look at one browser and make sure that your website looks the way you want it to.</p>

-You want to be the person who tests it on different things.
-Always Edge Microsoft is the outlier.
+<p>You want to be the person who tests it on different things.
+Always Edge
+Microsoft is the outlier.
 If you can make it look good there, it looks good most anywhere in this day and age though, there&apos;s more browsers than that.
 If you&apos;re looking, for instance, on Instagram, you click on